 Lochs and glens, castles and islands lie in wait of your discovery as we travel through the beautiful island of Scotland.
 The explorations begin in Edinburgh, where you can explore on your own before traveling to Glasgow.
 In Glasgow, we board the renowned West Highland Line and travel along lochs, past mountainscapes, and through quaint villages.
 Leaving the mainland, we journey by ferry to the Isle of Mull and enjoy a visit to an ancient castle and a taste of authentic Scotch whiskey.
 Continuing, we enjoy highlights such as Neptune's Staircase, a cruise of Loch Linnhe, a ride aboard the Jacobite Steam Train and the legendary Loch Ness.
 One final train ride, this time aboard the Kyle Line, takes us to Kyle of Lochalsh, where we visit the 13th century Eilean Donan Castle.
 As the tour wraps back to Edinburgh, enjoy even more quintessential Scottish vistas and feel your heart fill with memories of this wonderful country.

 Your vacation start or end can be tailored to meet your travel needs.

-- Standard Class rail travel throughout
+- Standard Class rail travel on the Scottish rail network

 - Isle of Mull including Duart Castle